Determination Hardness, Chlorine and Conductivity of Water

 Free Chlorine test in water

-What is conductivity of the water?
+What is the conductivity of the water?

 Principle

 When all the ions have been removed water has an extremely low conductance and ions such as Carbonate ions, chloride ions, calcium, and sodium ions increase the conductance depending on their concentration.
-Measuring the conductance gives a good indication of the ion concentration as the higher the reading the more impure is the water.
-Resistivity is the .reciprocal of conductivity.
+Measuring the conductance gives a good indication of the ion concentration as the higher the reading the more impure the water.
+Resistivity is the reciprocal of conductivity.

-Conductivity - micro siemens Resistivity - mega ohms Approx. total dissolved solids -
+Conductivity - micro Siemens Resistivity - mega ohms Approx. total dissolved solids -

 Conductivity testing Procedure of water